|

 efficient in the presence of such inconsistencies and errors.

-With the new NSF award IIS-0844574, we plan to study the following problems.
-Supporting fuzzy queries is becoming
+we plan to study the following problems.
+Supporting fuzzy queries is

-increasingly more important in applications that need to deal with a
+becoming increasingly more important in applications that need to deal

-variety of data inconsistencies in structures, representations, or
+with a variety of data inconsistencies in structures, representations,

 data sets to construct an efficient index structure to support online